 Computers first featured simple titles similar to SpaceWar! or simple text-input games such as Adventure but have since evolved to become the leading platform for cutting-edge game development in the 21st century due to their seemingly limitless potential.

 Old computers such as the Commodore 64 and NEC PC-98 featured a built-in controller port, for C64 controllers as well as Atari 2600 and other controllers.
 Many games supported both keyboard and joystick input.
 Since mice have become standard, they have become the preferable method of input for many games, with various manufacturers branding mice specifically for gaming.
 Joysticks are still widely used via USB.
-Early games were simply saved onto floppy disks by a publisher or even the programmer themselves.
+Early games were simply saved onto cassette tapes or floppy disks by a publisher or even the programmer themselves.
 These disks were sold in Ziploc bags and Vinyl slips; they generally had a bland manual and had nowhere near the shelf-presentation of a modern game.
-Modern games are distributed mainly on optical discs in hard plastic cases or cardboard boxes There has been a large surge in digital distribution as well.
+Some publishers, such as Electronic Arts, made their games stand out by storing their games in vinyl sleeves, but later games would be released in cardboard boxes, jewel cases, or DVD cases.

 In the early days of computer gaming, most games were developed by a single programmer, and were often simple text adventures or downgraded ports/clones of more powerful arcade games.
 PC gaming has since evolved to encompass a wide variety of genres, some faring better than others.

-The most popular genres that have evolved on the platform are the CRPG (Computer Role-Playing Game), RTS (Real-Time Strategy), and FPS (First-Person Shooter).
+The most popular genres that have evolved on the platform are simulators, CRPG (Computer Role-Playing Game), RTS (Real-Time Strategy), and FPS (First-Person Shooter).

 CRPG's were largely inspired by pen & paper role playing games such as Dungeons & Dragons.
 The genre spans early ASCII adventures such as Rogue, action RPG's such as Dragon Slayer and Diablo, and MMORPGs (Massively Multiplayer Online RPGs) such as Lineage and World of Warcraft.
 Freedom is a main element that has evolved with CRPG's.
 The earlier games were more linear in their approach, sometimes even approaching level design from a distinct "stages" standpoint.
 CRPGs evolved to have 3D dungeons, real time combat, and huge multiplayer, non-linear worlds.

-However, even with retail PC game sales slowing, digital distribution has been expanding within the last few years.
-Popular digital distribution services like Valve's Steam, Stardock's Impulse, and IGN's DIrect2Drive helped in boosting the sales of PC games and have helped in making many indie games popular.
+In the mid 2000s, numerous developers started to focus more on console development, and they feared that online piracy was causing them to lose money on the platform.
+Retail PC games have also seen a massive decline of sales around the same time, causing many to think that PC gaming was losing popularity in favor of consoles.
+However, even with retail PC game sales slowing, digital distribution has been expanding within the last decade.
+Popular digital distribution services like Valve's Steam, EA's Origin, and Battle.net helped in boosting the sales of PC games and have helped in making many indie games popular.
 Other digital distributors, like GOG, sell older PC games that either don't sell in retail anymore or are too old to be compatible with newer operating systems.
-These services allow you to play older games and usually sell them for less than $10.
+These services allow you to play older games and usually sell them for less than $10 while also being free of DRM.
+The Humble Indie Bundle and other alternatives have been a great resource in downloading numerous indie and retail games for prices set by the end user.
+The majority of the proceeds go to the game developers as well as numerous charities.
 These type of services help in having an easy way to play PC games and having developers keep in touch with their communities.

 The ability to selectively upgrade hardware also gives PC gamers a flexibility absent in console gaming.
 Users can upgrade RAM, GPU or hard drives to make their computers more powerful as the games become more demanding.
 In turn, this flexibility and constant increase in performance allows developers to create games that can fully utilize the latest hardware, often leading to more complex or better looking games.